ianturner88/vanilla-js-qwixx/README.md

 The board for player 2 and the scoreboard / rules area was inserted.

+Dice areas to refactor:

+1. the way the available buttons are recorded could be shifted to one method
+2. if the 2 public numbers match, there's a check.
+This check could be moved to the front of the player#sTurn method.

 # April 1:

 A display was implemented to show whose turn it is. ![Player's turn display](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/Screen%20Shot%202021-04-01%20at%208.15.17%20PM.png)